Community meeting aims to prepare K Street encampment residents for eviction

 Scooby proposed a moratorium on discarding people’s items as they move to avoid the loss of any vital documents and other important items.
 Smith said that saving and storing such things is already part of the city’s standard practice, but Scooby said their policy only applied to what city workers can see and identify.
 He noted that anyone who wants to protect an item is going to hide it, giving the example of a birth certificate wrapped up in a sleeping bag.

-Outreach workers from the Office of the Deputy Mayor of Health and Human Services were present Wednesday distributing flyers highlighting the new pedestrian passageway notices.
+Outreach workers from the Office of the Deputy Mayor for Health and Human Services were present Wednesday distributing flyers highlighting the new pedestrian passageway notices.

 “Normally when you’re evicted out of a house you’re evicted to the street.
 We’re being evicted from the street,” Harris said.
 “Where are we going to go?
 We need somewhere to go.”